spacetelescope/jwst/docs/jwst/persistence/arguments.rst

 *  ``--flag_pers_cutoff``

-If this floating-point value is specified, pixels that have received a persistence correction greater than or equal to ``flag_pers_cutoff`` DN (the default is 40) will be flagged in the pixeldq extension of the output file.
+If this floating-point value is specified, pixels that receive a persistence correction greater than or equal to ``flag_pers_cutoff`` DN (the default is 40) are flagged in the PIXELDQ array of the output file with the DQ value "PERSISTENCE".

 *  ``--save_persistence``